-Are you struggling to choose gradient lens sunglasses or polarized sunglasses?What is the difference between polarized vs gradient sunglasses?
-Today, we will compare these two sunglasses in detail to help select your go-to sunglasses.
+Are you struggling to choose gradient lens sunglasses or polarized sunglasses?
+What is the difference between polarized vs gradient sunglasses?
+Today, we will compare these two sunglasses in detail to help you select your go-to sunglasses.

 Gradient lens sunglasses are typically designed to gradually darken from the top to the bottom of the lens.
 The upper part is darker, effectively blocking intense sunlight, while the lower part is lighter, allowing more light to enter and ensuring a clear view in low-light conditions.

 DEMETER C5 Gradient sunglasses have an adjustable nose pad, which makes them best for high nose bridge or big nose men or women.
-Also, the blue sunglasses evaluate your look with the sleek, thin frames.
+Also, the blue sunglasses elevate your look with the sleek, thin frames.
 DEMETER is crafted with excellence for a try.

 Pros: